MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Share a copy of a flow

-Share a copy allows you to share the definition of a flow with another user as a tempalte.
+Share a copy allows you to share the definition of a flow with another user as a template.
 It provides a good way for you to share the general structure of a flow without sharing any connections while also allowing the recipient to modify their flow independant of your flow so they can make it fit their needs.

 > [!NOTE]
 > Share a copy creates an independant instance of the flow for the recipient.
 There is no way to revoke access to the flow once shared.